ssube/packit/README.md

 Conversational development where your code is the manager.

 Something in between [Langchain](https://www.langchain.com/) and [CrewAI](https://github.com/joaomdmoura/crewAI).
-A loose toolkit of loops, operators, and predicates to help LLMs communicate with code.
+A loose toolkit of loops, operators, and predicates to help LLMs communicate with each other and with your code.

 ![a network of lego people standing on a blueprint together](./docs/packit-banner.jpg)